)

 Table of contents

 Living in the Sunshine State comes with plenty of perks, but cheap car insurance isn’t one of them.
-Florida drivers pay around $190 per month for coverage — that’s about $50 more per month than what most Americans pay.
+Florida drivers pay around $189 per month for coverage — that’s about $50 more per month than most Americans pay.

 Between the constant stream of tourists navigating unfamiliar roads and Florida’s rank as third in the nation for fatal crashes, insurers see drivers as a pretty risky bet.[1]
-And it isn’t getting any better — rate increases have hit Floridians’ wallets pretty hard, jumping about 24% since 2023.
+Though average rates have decreased by about 10% since June 2024, rates are still expensive.

 Fortunately, you can still find affordable insurance in the state by comparing quotes.

-State Farm, GEICO, and Mile Auto are a few of the cheapest car insurance companies in Florida.
+State Farm, Mile Auto, and GEICO are a few of the cheapest car insurance companies in Florida.

 Miami drivers pay the highest car insurance rates in the state, while Gainesville drivers pay the least.